 - Cocaine or crack

 Keep in mind that illegal stimulates include meth, ecstasy, and cocaine while prescription stimulants consist of caffeine, nicotine, and amphetamines.
 Ephedrine is an over-the-counter stimulant.
+You should also refer to our stimulant FAQ to further your understanding of this class of drugs.

 Licensed healthcare providers prescribe amphetamines to treat certain medical conditions.
 In some cases, patients abuse them or sell them to someone else who abuses them.
 Doctors may prescribe amphetamines to treat obesity, sleep disorders or behavioral issues.